MitroiuBogdan/CukePhantom/README.md

 ## 🧭 Getting Started

 > Detailed instructions coming soon.
-Clone the repo, build the core, and run `phantomhunter-tests` to begin.
+Clone the repo, build the core, and run `glassgate-tests` to begin.

 ---